rancher/docs/content/rancher/v2.x/en/tools/logging/kafka/_index.md

 1. Complete the **Additional Logging Configuration** form.

-    1. Use the **Add Field** button to add key value pairs that represent [custom log fields](https://httpd.apache.org/docs/2.4/mod/mod_log_config.html) used to filter log events.
+    1. **Optional**: Use the **Add Field** button to add key value pairs that represent custom log fields used to filter log events.

     1. Enter a **Flush Interval**.
 This value determines how often the buffered logs are flushed.

 1. Click **Save**.

+**Result:** Rancher is now configured to send events to Kafka for logging.
+View your Kafka stream to view events for your cluster and containers.